Insurance for In-Home Caregivers

 Protects against claims by an outside party regarding injury or damage to their property by covering your legal expenses as well as your cost to replace or remedy the situation up to the limits of liability.

 Insurance requirements for caregivers varies from state to state.
-In some states, in-home caregivers and personal care providers may be required to have a Professional Liability or General Liability (or both) to become licensed or work in the state.
-Always check with your state government or professional association about the insurance requirements in your area.
+In some states, in-home caregivers and personal care providers may be required to have a Professional Liability or General Liability (or both) to get a home care license or work in the state.
+Always check your state laws or professional association about the insurance requirements in your area.

 Even if you are not required to have coverage, business insurance offers peace of mind that if something does go wrong, any compensation awarded through a lawsuit will be paid.